 Incubator – NSW Theatre (Emerging) Fellowship is set up in partnership with Create NSW to support artist development across the theatre industry in NSW.

-Four emerging theatre practitioners in the early stages of their career are selected for a three-month residency at Griffin to undertake creative development of new work and professional mentorship with the company.
+A group of emerging theatre practitioners in the early stages of their career will be selected for a three-month residency at Griffin Theatre Company to undertake creative development of new work and professional mentorship with the company.
 The shortlisted applicants will explore their project with input and support from Griffin to challenge and expand their practice.